isomerpages/mlaw-corp/news/speeches/_posts/2018-04-04-Speech-by-Ms-Indranee-Rajah-Senior-Minister-of-State-for-Law-&-Finance-at-the-Launch-of-the-Smart-Maxwell-Initiative.md

 ---
-layout: post
-title: Speech by Ms Indranee Rajah, Senior Minister of State for Law & Finance, at the Launch of the 'Smart Maxwell' Initiative
+title: 'Speech by Ms Indranee Rajah, Senior Minister of State for Law & Finance, at the Launch of the ''Smart Maxwell'' Initiative'
 permalink: /news/speeches/speech-by-sms-indranee-launch-smart-maxwell-initiative
 breadcrumb: Speeches
-collection_name: news

 ---

 4 Apr 2018 Posted in [Speeches](/news/speeches)